 1) First, a brief to the design team, who may or may not want to involve the Developer at this point.
 Usually it’s not needed for simple Standard Banners, but it’s a good idea for Rich banners.
 At the very least, the Designer should know what the tech spec limitations are.

 3) Once concepts are decided on, and layouts are completed and approved, a package of assets is sent to the Developer, and the Designer will give a brief to the Developer.
 This will include their thoughts on animations and overall flow (A PDF storyboard is excellent if possible).
-The PM should also let the Developer know the workback schedule, and of any tracking desired if it is a Rich Media banner.
+The PM should also let the Developer know the workback schedule.
 Try to make sure the banner design is final.
 Adding or removing items after dev has started can sometimes take more time than starting from scratch (although minor text changes are usually not a problem).
 The most common thing the creative and account team like to add after dev is finished is a replay button.
 This is usually simple but sometimes a challenge, so best to mention it up front.

 5) Once the Big Box is approved internally, other sizes are developed.
 In an ideal world, the client would have also approved the Big Box animation before other sizes are developed to confirm they are happy with the overall flow, style and timing, but that is not always an available option.
 But it’s awesome when the PM pushes for this.